AckerlyXu/heima/articles/active-directory/active-directory-application-proxy-get-started.md

-<properties
+---
-	pageTitle="How to provide secure remote access to on-premises apps" description="Covers how to use Azure AD Application Proxy to provide secure remote access to your on-premises apps." services="active-directory"
+title: How to provide secure remote access to on-premises apps
+description: Covers how to use Azure AD Application Proxy to provide secure remote access to your on-premises apps.
-	documentationCenter=""
-	authors="kgremban"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="05/25/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: kgremban
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 05/25/2016
+wacn.date: ''
+---

 # How to provide secure remote access to on-premises applications

+> [!NOTE]
-> [AZURE.NOTE] Application Proxy is a feature that is available only if you upgraded to the Premium or Basic edition of Azure Active Directory.
-For more information, see [Azure Active Directory editions](/documentation/articles/active-directory-editions/).
+> Application Proxy is a feature that is available only if you upgraded to the Premium or Basic edition of Azure Active Directory.
+For more information, see [Azure Active Directory editions](./active-directory-editions.md).

 Employees today want to be productive at any place, at any time, and from any device.
 They want to work on their own devices, whether they be tablets, phones, or laptops.
 And they expect to be able to access all their applications: those in the cloud as well as other corporate apps on-premises.
 Providing access to on-premises applications has traditionally involved virtual private networks (VPNs), demilitarized zones (DMZs), or on-premises reverse proxies.
 Not only are these solutions complex and hard to make secure, but they are costly to setup and manage.